Deploy to Nomad

-- Uses a build step to create a Docker image for a simple Go application.
-The image is automatically pushed to the default Docker registry
+- Creates a Docker image for a simple Go application through a build step.
+The image is automatically pushed to the default Docker registry.

-envsubstto replace all variables in the job spec.
-These include:
+- Replaces all variables in the job spec by running

 - The docker image name and tag to be deployed

-- Runs the job with another freestyle step (i.e. Deploys the image to Nomad)
+- Runs the job to deploy the image to Nomad through a freestyle step.